914-Chu/CS126-fantastic-finale/README.md

     - Put all related .png and .wav files inside \bin\data
   - [ofxActionManager](https://github.com/Furkanzmc/ofxActionManager)

-## Game
+## Game (Download demo.mp4 / demo.mov to see example)

 ### Rule

-- Player will die when life is zero or fall out of the screen.\
+- Player will die when life is zero or fall out of the screen.
-  (Download demo.mp4/demo.mov to see example)

 ### States